stoeps13/connections-doc/source/admin/install/t_inst_use_database_wizard_oracle.md

 You can review the scripts that the wizard runs by looking in the connections.sql directory in the installation media.
 On Oracle, the log shows the results of the commands.

+!!! note
-**Note:** On windows, if you set ORACLE\_HOME from the command prompt, do not add quotations to the ORACLE\_HOME path.
+    On windows, if you set ORACLE\_HOME from the command prompt, do not add quotations to the ORACLE\_HOME path.
 For example, do not set:

 ```
 Set ORACLE_HOME="C:\app\oracu\product\12.1.0\dbhome_1"